angelfarias718/hcc/README.md

 Welcome.
-Run 'python test.py' in order to validate the function in 'hcodechallenge.py' file.
+This was created using Python 2.7.13.

+Using the command prompt, run:

+'python hcodechallenge.py' for function.
+'python test.py' for unit test.

 Thanks for stopping by!